Former SNP minister calls for ‘less marching, more listening’

 “Leadership needs to be shown shown with party HQ building the organisation from the base up not being seen as the First Minister’s fan club.”

+SNP depute leader Keith Brown said: “With our political opponents stuck quibbling grievances of the past, we’ve opened a fresh conversation of hope, ambition and how an independent Scotland can be a fairer, more prosperous country.

+“Kenny is right that there’s much to do and I feel privileged and honoured to be leading our work on this front.”

-An SNP spokesman said: “The base of support for independence has never been as consistently high as it is now – and we agree with Kenny MacAskill about the need to work hard to persuade even more people across the country of the benefits of an independent Scotland.
+He added: “The base of support for independence has never been as consistently high as it is now – and we agree with Kenny MacAskill about the need to work hard to persuade even more people across the country of the benefits of an independent Scotland.

-“Support for independence is likely to rise further as the reality of the Theresa May’s shambolic Brexit plans becomes clearer and in the face of an arrogant Tory government which thinks it can do whatever it wants to Scotland and get away with it.”
+“Support for independence is likely to rise further as the reality of Theresa May’s shambolic Brexit plans becomes clearer and in the face of an arrogant Tory government which thinks it can do whatever it wants to Scotland and get away with it.”